HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 ### Meta.json:

-- All modules should include an icon from [Canvas](https://canvas.hubspot.com/styles/icons).
+- All modules should include an icon.
+More information on adding an icon to a module can be found [in this article](https://designers.hubspot.com/docs/building-blocks/modules/configuration#adding-an-icon).
 - `meta.json` parameters should be ordered in the following order:
 ```
 {